 From the formation, evolution and deaths of stars – involving planetary systems, nucleosynthesis and supernovae – through structure of galaxies to the evolution of the Universe itself, the degree structure introduces the physics involved in the cosmos.
-At the end of Year Two the week-long field trip to the Teide Observatory in Tenerife introduces students to professional observatories.
-Delivered in conjunction with the Astrophysics Research Institute at Liverpool John Moores University, the three-year Physics and Astronomy degree will equip students with skills relevant for jobs in a wide range of careers, from education, research, finance and the city to industry.
+At the end of Year Two, the week-long field trip to the Teide Observatory in Tenerife introduces students to professional observatories.
+The three-year Physics and Astronomy degree will equip students with skills relevant for jobs in a wide range of careers, from education, research, finance and the city to industry.

 Programme in detail